Site logo

 Protecting Service Users and the Public

-The Register not only strives to set standards of practice, but also acts to protect public interest by providing a means by which service users and clients can safely raise concerns or complaints about services being offered or provided.
+The Register not only sets out to establish standards of practice, but also acts to protect public interest by providing a means by which service users and clients can safely raise concerns or complaints about services being offered or provided.

-The Register is committed to the conditions of the Equality Act (2010) and expects all Practitioners to act with similar respect at all times.
+The Register is committed to the conditions of the Equality Act (2010) and expects all Accredited Practitioners (PSA) to act with similar respect at all times.
 Read our Equality Diversity and Inclusion statement.

 Working with horses

-The Equine Facilitated Interactions market in the United Kingdom has been growing significantly over the last decade.
-However, whilst people are generally aware of the benefits of therapeutic riding through the work of organisations such as Riding for the Disabled (RDA) in the United Kingdom, general awareness of ground-based Equine Facilitated Interactions for wellbeing and therapeutic benefit is more limited.
+The Equine Facilitated Interactions market in the United Kingdom has been growing significantly over the last decade and a half.
+People are generally aware of the benefits of therapeutic riding, through the work of organisations such as Riding for the Disabled (RDA) in the United Kingdom.
+But there is less awareness of ground-based Equine Facilitated Interactions for wellbeing and therapeutic benefit.

 Maintaining a public register

-Choosing a Practitioner who is listed on the Register offers service users and clients the assurance that their Practitioner meets expected standards of proficiency and ethical practice.
+Choosing an Accredited Practitioner (PSA) from the Register means providing service users and clients with the assurance that their Practitioner meets expected standards of proficiency and ethical practice.

 Find a Practitioner